albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 A desktop file ``Little Navmap.desktop`` is included.
 You have to adjust the paths to use it.
 You must use absolute paths in the desktop file.

-If the program does not start run the command:
+See the `Little Navmap - Frequently asked Questions <https://albar965.github.io/littlenavmap-faq.html>`__ for help if the program does not start.

-``ldd littlenavmap``

-and send me the output.
-This shows which shared libraries might be missing.

 Additional Programs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~